msxuc/EASIER/docs/autodiff.md

 -   New input tangent `easier.Tensor`, whose values are read when any resultant `easier.Module` is executed
 -   New output tangent `easier.Tensor`, which are written when any resultant `easier.Module` is executed

-    (All tangents are read/written, maybe simply for initialization)
+    > All tangents are read/written, maybe solely for initialization.

 Usage:
 ```python